• Skip to primary navigation

 Jump to Recipe Print Recipe

-A hand dipping a cracker into a dish filled with vegan spinach artichoke dip next to a blue plaid towel.
+A hand dipping a cracker into a dish filled with spinach and artichoke dip next to a blue plaid towel.

-This vegan spinach dip is made from a combination of raw cashews to make it creamy, nutritional yeast to make it taste cheesy, onions and garlic adds lots of flavor, and of course, loads of spinach and extra artichokes!
+This vegan spinach dip is made from a combination of raw cashews to make it creamy, nutritional yeast to make it taste cheesy, onions and garlic to add lots of flavor, and of course, loads of spinach and extra artichokes!

 First, you're going to make the creamy cashew cream sauce.
 Start by boiling the raw cashews in water for 10 minutes and then carefully drain the water out and discard it.